A60AB5450353F40E/mmr-accumulator/readme.md

 1. Obtain a trusted root (e.g., from multiple servers or embedded checkpoint).
 2. Bootstrap accumulator from proof-to-root for last header.
-3. Verify new headers by extending and checking work and chain linkage, then extend the accumulator to latest state.
+3. Verify new headers by extending and checking work and chain linkage.

 ### Trustless Root Verification